The 2023 Jeep Wrangler Has 1 Expensive Drawback

 Which 2023 Wrangler trim is best?

-There are actually 10 2023 Jeep Wrangler trims available with two-door and four-door configurations to meet a variety of individual needs and budgets.
+There are actually 10 different 2023 Jeep Wrangler trims available with two-door and four-door configurations to meet a variety of individual needs and budgets.
 The Wrangler Sport has traditional minimalist vibes, while the Rubicon 392 has supercharged V8 Hemi power.

 If you want to save, the Jeep Wrangler Sport S adds some comfort and convenience features without a massive price jump.
 It builds upon the Sport model with alloy wheels, a leather-wrapped steering wheel, air conditioning, power locks, and power windows.